Donor Recognition: When and How to Appreciate Your Supporters

 6. Send gifts or tokens

-You can design a variety of free customized items — from calendars to mugs and stickers.
+If you’re looking for unique donor gift ideas, you can design a variety of free customized items — from calendars to mugs and stickers.
 The simplest of free goodies can be great donor appreciation gifts.
-Send those out together with thank you notes.
+Send those out with thank-you notes.

 You can also send out books or framed pictures of your programs in action.